 The additional County staff including the grant auditor and a procurement specialist have been working to assist in the proper implementation of programs as well as ensuring that the programs meet and follow HUD regulatory guidelines as well as requirements and processes of the County.
-During this reporting period the County secured 8 environmental firms to assist in testing, monitoring and clearance of asbestos as required by the state.
-The County was also able to secure an additional construction contractor bringing the total number of contractors up to five.
-The County is still in the process of trying to secure a firm that will assist in the management of the Business Assistance Program.
-During this reporting period the County secured housing units as part of the SFHRP.
+During this reporting period the County has continued to work out the internal contract with a firm that will assist in the management of the Business Assistance Program.

-Between October 2017 and December 2017 the County has continued with processing and verifying applicants for the SFHRP.
+Between April 2018 and June 2018, the County has continued with processing and verifying applicants for the SFHRP.
 The County also continues to collect applications that were delayed or mishandled by VOADs and are placing them in a holding file for the addition of \$7,254,000 in CDBG-DR funds made available to the County by HUD.
 The addition of these funds required an amendment to the County's Action Plan.
-The Action Plan amendment has been submitted to HUD for review but was not approved as of 12/31/2017.
+The Action Plan amendment has been submitted to HUD for review and was approved during the previous reporting period.
 The availability of these funds were advertised to the public and pursuant to the grant amendment process identified in the Federal Register Notice of August 7, 2017, Richland County has consulted with citizens, stakeholders, local government agencies and United Way's Midland Recovery Group and others to determine updates to its needs assessment.
 Based on available information the County allocated \$6,891,300 or 95% in new funding not identified in the approved Action Plan to the Single Family Housing Rehabilitation Program.
-In addition 5% or \$362,700 of the new allocation would be utilized to administer the secondary allocation.
+In addition, 5% or \$362,700 of the new allocation will be utilized to administer the secondary allocation.

-The County has also received approval from FEMA on seven of the nine HMGP applications submitted for the Buyout Program.
+The County has also received approval from FEMA on all nine HMGP applications submitted for the Buyout Program.
 The County confirmed the LMI areas in order to confirm the LMI area benefit for the eligibility criteria.
 Approximately 46 of the 80 properties identified in the HMGP Buyout Match Program are eligible for LMI Area Benefit.
 The remaining properties meet the Urgent Need eligibility coterie as defined by HUD, meeting both requirements of having a property which sustained 51% or greater damage to the property and being located in the Special Flood Hazard Area.